klayu/hb_beacon/content/english/blog/infj-meets-istj-2.md

 **Romance**

-{{<

-leftbanner src="/ad_images/cc1.gif" adlink="/wp/what-makes-him-want-only-you/"

-text1="While ISTJs make loyal partners, they are seldom outwardly sentimental, rarely putting their feelings into words. "
+While ISTJs make loyal partners, they are seldom outwardly sentimental, rarely putting their feelings into words.

-text2="To them, the fact of their commitment is enough."
+To them, the fact of their commitment is enough.

->}}

 This can be frustrating to INFJ partners, who like to hear words of affection.
 Without verbal evidence of a partner’s loyalty, INFJs can feel ignored or unappreciated.

+{{< inartad >}}

 Because ISTJs are traditionalists at heart, they usually conform to stereotypes of their gender.
 Females engage in conventional female activities, such as cooking and decorating, while males are more “macho”—preferring to watch football or tinker with their cars.
 They are protective of their female partners, figuring that it’s expected of them.
 They know how to make the masculine moves that the culture approves of—opening doors, pulling out chairs, and so on.